dvbuka/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/raw-memory-call-on-nontrivial-type.rst

-.. title:: clang-tidy - bugprone-libc-memory-calls-on-nontrivial-types
+.. title:: clang-tidy - bugprone-raw-memory-call-on-nontrivial-type

-bugprone-libc-memory-calls-on-nontrivial-types
+bugprone-raw-memory-call-on-nontrivial-type
 ==============================================

   Flags use of the C standard library functions ``memset``, ``memcpy`` and